userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Color_Spaces/README.md

 <img src="/images/hlsSpace.png" height="400">

 ## YCrCb
 YCrCb color space is used because of RGB color space has a lot of redudancy thus inefficient to be used as representation for storage and transmission.
 YCrCb is a 3 channels color space with Y, Cr, and Cb components.
 Y represents luminance, and Cr Cb represents chroma.
-YCrCb color space is 3D and can be represented as the image below.
+YCrCb is a 3D color space and can be represented as the image below.
 To convert a BGR image to YCrCb we just need to use ```cv2.COLOR_BGR2YCrCb``` as ```cv2.cvtColor``` parameter.
 The code can be found [here](/08_Image_Processing/Color_Spaces/ycrcb).

 <img src="/images/YCrCb_Color_Space.jpg" height="400">